 At Aidan a Primary class is a joyful, peaceful community of children from 2 and 1/2 to 6 years.

-For children under 4.5 the program is half-day, ending around 12 noon.
-For children 4.5 and older the program is full-day, ending around 3:00 pm.
+Aidan's full-day program for all Primary children begins at 8:30 AM and ends at 3:00 PM.
 Aidan has four Primary communities.
 The classroom environment is carefully designed to meet the needs of students this age, who are described by Dr. Montessori as possessing “absorbent minds.”
 The teacher acts as a nurturing guide and facilitator.
 Children are given sequenced lessons designed to increase their skill and independence.
 Once they have been introduced to the activities and materials, children enjoy choosing their own work.

 - Practical Life—activities such as polishing, buttoning and pouring strengthen motor skills and concentration.

 - Sensorial—hands-on materials such as the Pink Tower, Color Boxes and the Sound Cylinders help children refine their senses and classify their world.

 - Mathematics—concrete materials such as the Number Rods and Golden Beads teach about size and length and prepare children for more abstract concepts such as decimals.

 - Language—materials such as the Sandpaper Letters and the Moveable Alphabet lay the foundation for reading and writing.
 There is an emphasis on communication and children explore all aspects of spoken and written language.